-Misaligned teeth (malocclusion) is a common problem that can affect your smile and oral health.
+Misaligned teeth, or malocclusion, is a common problem that can affect your smile and oral health.
 Malocclusion includes a variety of problems, such as:

 When correctly aligned, the upper teeth should slightly overlap the lower teeth.
 Proper alignment allows for effective chewing through an even distribution of forces.
-However, around 75% of people have some degree of malocclusion.1
+However, approximately 75% of individuals exhibit some degree of malocclusion.1

 Misaligned teeth can cause various problems, including:2